 Now let's play with power series as we have done at the beginning.
-Type and also totally useless since the coefficients of $x^40$ and above are irrelevant anyhow if we stop the product at n = 39.
+Type

 '''

+N = 39;

-8x + prod(n=1,39, if(n%4, 1 - x^n, 1), 1 + O(x^40))^8
+8x + prod(n=1,N, if(n%4, 1 - x^n, 1), 1 + O(x^(N+1)))^8

 '''

 Apparently, only even powers of x appear.
 This is surprising, but can be proved using the theory of modular forms.
-Note that we initialize the product to $1 + O(x^40)$ , otherwise the whole computation would have been done with polynomials, and this would first have been slightly slower
+Note that we initialize the product to $1 + O(x^{(N+1)})$, otherwise the whole computation would be done with polynomials; this would first have been slightly slower and also totally useless since the coefficients of $x^{(N+1)}$ and above are irrelevant anyhow if we stop the product at n = N.

+While we are on the subject of modular forms (which, together with Taylor series expansions are another great source of power series), type

+'''

+\ps 122 \\ shortcut for default(seriesprecision, 122)

+d = x eta(x)^24

+'''

-While we are on the subject of modular forms (which, together with Taylor series expansions of common functions, are another great source of power series), type \ps 122 (which is a shortcut for default(seriesprecision, 122)), then $d = x eta(x)^24$ .
-This gives the first 122 terms of the Fourier series expansion of the modular discriminant function $\Delta$ of Ramanujan, its coefficients giving by definition the Ramanujan $\tau$ function which has a number of marvelous properties (look at any book on modular forms for explanations).
+This gives the first 122 terms of the Fourier series expansion of the modular discriminant function Δ of Ramanujan.
+Its coefficients give by definition the Ramanujan τ function, which has a number of marvelous properties (look at any book on modular forms for explanations).
 We would like to see its properties modulo 2.
 Type d%2.
 Hmm, apparently PARI doesn't like to reduce coefficients of power series, or polynomials for that matter, directly.
 Can we do it without writing a little program?
 No problem.
-Type instead lift(Mod(1,2) \ d) and now this works like a charm.

-The pattern in the result is clear.
+Type instead and now this works like a charm.
+The pattern in the first result is clear; the pattern is less clear in the second result, but nonetheless there is one.
 Of course, it now remains to prove it (see Antwerp III or your resident modular forms guru).
-Similarly, type centerlift(Mod(1,3) \ d).
-This time the pattern is less clear, but nonetheless there is one.
-Refer to Antwerp III again.